Region:Asia

 Final data is structured and cross-verified using both top-down and bottom-up approaches, followed by scenario modelling on future beverage type shifts and margin optimization strategies.

-The India Beverage Can Market was valued at 4703 million, growing consistently from 4,703 million units in the previous year.
+The India Beverage Can Market was valued at 4500 million, growing consistently in the previous year.
 The increase reflects sustainability trends, greater urban beverage consumption, and widespread usage of aluminium cans.

 The India Beverage Can Market faces constraints due to fluctuating aluminium prices, dependence on imported machinery, and underdeveloped recycling logistics for post-consumer collection in Tier 2 and rural markets.